MatthieuPerrot/jupyter_service/README.md

 # jupyter_service
-script to manage start/stop/get status in a standard unix way
+script to manage start/stop/get status of Jupyter notebooks as for standard unix service